“Is the thought of “I do” making you want to say “I… don’t think I can do this”? Turns out marriage anxiety is surprisingly common.

 Treating marriage anxiety depends on the specific type and severity of the symptoms.
 Some treatment options include:

 - Lifestyle changes: Making lifestyle changes, such as adding exercise, healthy eating, and stress management into your daily routine, can sometimes help reduce anxiety symptoms.
+For instance, instituting a daily 30-minute walk with your partner can be really helpful.

 It’s important to seek help if marriage anxiety is impacting one’s daily life and relationship to a negative level.
 Professional support can provide valuable tools and strategies to manage anxiety and improve one’s overall well-being.